obiba/opal-home/README.md

 ## Update a sub-project

-For instance, a change was made in opal-server:
+For instance, a change was made in opal-core-ws:

-1. make opal p=opal-server
+1. make opal p=opal-core-ws
 2. make launch

 If magma is also in development: